Andrew-Jones657/andrew-jones657.github.io/Projects.md

 <h1 style="text-align:center;"> Welcome to my Projects Page </h1>

-<p> This page is currently under development, but I intend on adding a variety of academic and work projects.
-By clicking on one of the image thumbnails below, you will be directed to that project. </p>
+<p> This page contains my academic, personal, and professional projects.
+By clicking on one of the image thumbnails below, you will be directed to that project. </p> <br>

-<h3> Work Projects </h3> <br> <br>
+<h3> Work Projects </h3> <br>